 Meerut finds its mention in the history books too, as it was closely related to the watershed event of the Revolt of 1857.
 The event was the outcome of an incident that happened on April 12th of 1857.
 As per the ancient documents, 85 cavalrymen refused to touch and use the cartridges made from animal fat.
 This refusal led to the imprisonment of all the 85 cavalrymen.
-This penalization led to the first and the most significant revolt against the British rule.
+This penalization led to the first and the most significant revolt against British rule.

 If you want to relive the history, Kali Paltan Mandir will take you through freedom moments in Meerut.
-This temple was the centre of mutineers to plan further actions against British Raj.
+This temple was the center of mutineers to plan further actions against British Raj.
 Talking about today’s scenario, the city comes with various temples including Hindu, Buddhist, and Jain.
 Also, if you want to dig into a fun and frolic session, The Hastinapur Wildlife Sanctuary is the ideal destination.

-3. Mustafa Castle.
-Built-in 1896/1897 by Nawab Mohammad Ishak Khan, it is one of the most popular tourist attractions in Meerut.
+Built in 1896/1897 by Nawab Mohammad Ishak Khan, it is one of the most popular tourist attractions in Meerut.
 The castle is a tribute to Nawab Mustafa Khan Shaifta, the father of Nawab Mohammad Ishak Khan who was a renowned poet of his time.

-6. Gandhi Park.
 Also, you will get to enjoy and relax at the famous Gandhi Park that is known for several water activities.

 By Road.
 Choosing roadways to reach Meerut can be a fun experience for you.
-There are government and private buses run within and neighbouring regions of the Meerut city.
+There are government and private buses run within and neighboring regions of Meerut city.
 It is well-connected to some of the northern cities of India via road.
 For travel enthusiasts, if you want to enjoy road trips from Mumbai to Meerut, it can be an adventurous trip for you.
-The distance from Meerut t Mumbai is 1497 kilometres via National Highway 48 and will take around more than 24 hours to reach.
+The distance from Meerut t Mumbai is 1497 kilometers via National Highway 48 and will take around more than 24 hours to reach.

 By Rail.
 Reaching Meerut by railway is easy as it has its own railway station namely Meerut City Junction Railway Station and Meerut Cantt Railway Station.
 Both railway stations are well-connected with other major cities of India.
-There are regular trains available at the stations even from/to the other major metropolitan cities such as Kolkataka, Mumbai and Banglore.
+There are regular trains available at the stations even from/to the other major metropolitan cities such as Kolkataka, Mumbai, and Banglore.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
-Click here
+Click here.